 Are you aware of the reasons to visit Greece in your lifetime?
 Visiting Athens is an absolute must if you’re traveling to Greece.
 The Greek capital has an array of impressive historic sites to offer as well as a modern side that can surprise people.
 But how do you visit everything that Athens has to offer without looking like a tourist?

-First things first, unless you look Mediterranean, people will probably be able to tell you’re a tourist.
+First things first, use this 3 day Athens itinerary to avoid crowds!
+Secondly, know that unless you look Mediterranean, people will probably be able to tell you’re a tourist.
 Or, if your skin tone is darker, they’ll assume you’re an immigrant.
 But there are still some things that can make you stand out as a tourist when you travel to Athens.
 It’s never a bad idea to avoid these.

 Here are some suggestions based on my experience of living in Athens for almost seven years.
 Some of these Athens travel tips are more tongue-in-cheek than others, but they all have some truth to them.